Dostoevsky's Desk – Semey, Kazakhstan - Atlas Obscura

 For Dostoevsky, the steppe became an important symbol of rebirth, for it was in Kazakhstan that he was able to resume his literary career following four years of imprisonment in Omsk.
 Exiled to the Siberian city of Semipalatinsk (now Semey) and forced to join the army, the author once hailed as the successor to Gogol began to write again and eventually married his first wife there.

 In November 2021, Kazakhstani President Tokayev sponsored a series of events to celebrate Dostoevsky’s 200th birthday, all centered on the house where the famed writer rented a small apartment.
-And while the museum has recreated his living quarters with period decor, his writing desk is one of the few original pieces owned by him on display.
+And while the museum has recreated his living quarters with period decor, his writing desk is one of the few original pieces owned by Dostoevsky on display.
 Curiously, it is not roped off or under guard, and aspiring writers may venture to touch the relic in hopes of receiving a spark of inspiration.

 When Dostoevsky’s exile finally ended and he was allowed to publish once more, a torrent of tomes burst forth beginning in 1859.
-These works contain numerous references to Semey and to the steppe including House of the Dead and “Uncle’s Dream” which both open with descriptions of the city.
+These works contain numerous references to Semey and to the steppe including House of the Dead and “Uncle’s Dream,” which both open with descriptions of the city.
 Drafts of Notes from the Underground and Crime and Punishment were likely sketched out on the desk, one of the few remaining witnesses to the work of one of the world’s greatest writers.

 Know Before You Go